Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 What is Application Dependency Mapping?

-Application Dependency Mapping (ADM) is a key consideration for developers and operations professionals alike, because it’s the first step to understanding how your application will respond when a failure occurs.
-Application Dependency Mapping identifies all components that are directly or indirectly related to your business applications, for example microservices, integrations with other systems, and batch jobs that generate data used by your front-end applications.
+Application Dependency Mapping (ADM) is a key consideration for developers and operations professionals alike.
+It is because it’s the first step to understanding how your application will respond when a failure occurs.
+Application Dependency Mapping identifies all components that are directly or indirectly related to your business applications.
+For example microservices, integrations with other systems, and batch jobs that generate data used by your front-end applications.

-Application Dependency Mapping combines network and inventory mapping with knowledge of how applications are actually used by the business to provide a complete view of how information is created and consumed.
+Application Dependency Mapping combines network and inventory mapping with knowledge of how applications are actually used by the business.
+It combines to provide a complete view of how information is created and consumed.
 In doing so, it helps organizations overcome the challenges they face in managing their IT systems effectively.

 The risks associated with application dependencies include: